Computer Vision Explained: Futurist & AI Expert Ian Khan on Visual Recognition

 Dr. Abhinav Gupta: Associated with Facebook AI Research and CMU, Gupta’s research bridges computer vision, robotics, and machine learning.
 His work often revolves around the understanding of visual data in relation to physical properties and interactions.

 Dr. Olga Russakovsky: An assistant professor at Princeton, Dr. Russakovsky played a vital role in the ImageNet Large Scale Visual Recognition Challenge.
-Her focus on democratizing AI and ensuring fairness and inclusivity in AI/Computer Vision has made her out.
+Her focus on democratizing AI and ensuring fairness and inclusivity in AI/Computer Vision has made her stand out.

 Top 10 Computer Vision experts to follow